Acid. The biggest thing to happen to our faces since we all discovered the absolute glow up that is vitamin C, right?

 First, you've got your AHAs (alpha-hydroxy acids), and that covers your glycolic, citric and lactic acids.
 They all have their own strengths, but they mainly work by nibbling away at skin cells to reveal the glowier skin hiding underneath.
 AHAs can be pretty hardy, so depending on the concentration of your product, you probably want to limit your usage to once or twice a week.
 As always, start off slow and see how you go.

 Then you have your BHAs, or beta-hydroxy acids, which is where salicylic acid can be found.
 This type of acid is brilliant at flushing out blocked pores, which is why you always hear it recommended for things like acne or keratosis pilaris.

 And then comes PHAs or poly-hydroxy acids—the new-gen AHAs if you will.
-Yes, they moonlight in exfoliation, but their real claim to fame is that they come armed with tonnes of antioxidant and anti-inflammatory properties "They're a special type of AHA that strengthen the skin's barrier function and fight the signs of ageing without the irritation of the classic AHA," explains dermatologist Frances Prenna Jones.
+Yes, this acid moonlights in exfoliation, but their real claim to fame is that they come armed with tones of antioxidants and anti-inflammatory properties "They're a special type of AHA that strengthen the skin's barrier function and fight the signs of aging without the irritation of the classic AHA," explains dermatologist Frances Prenna Jones.

-Then add in the fact that PHAs are humectants (meaning they retain moisture reserves) and you definitely have a recipe for the glowiest of glowy complexions.
+Then add in the fact that PHAs are humectants (meaning they retain moisture reserves) and you definitely have a recipe for the most glowing of complexions.

 Want in?
-Below you'll find a handful of our favourite skincare products containing PHAs.
+Below you'll find a handful of our favorite skincare products containing PHAs.

 We were massive fans of Lixir when it first launched (and not only because it's the most Instagrammable brand since Glossier) because it offers pared-back formulas without a load of fluff or filler ingredients.
 This night serum chips away at the build-up of dead skin cells on the surface, so it is perfect if your skin appears to be wearing a winter coat of dullness.